 The word “turns him back” means to turn about, turn towards.
 The idea is to return to a point or area where one has been before, with probable emphasis on turning about.
 A believer in fellowship who turns another believer back to fellowship will save his spirituality from destruction.

-Flaws in judgment and in life generally go together.
+Flaws in judgment and life generally go together.

 Love will take the risk of confronting a fellow Christian who gets off track.
 We need to bring back backslidden believers to fellowship.

 Deflection from truth will cause deflection in behavior.
 Flaws in judgment and life generally go together.
 At the root of every practical failure, there is some biblical distortion.
-Bad habits build on bad principle.
+Bad habits build on bad principles.
 We rescue those who fail in the Christian life by redirecting them to the principles of the Word.
 True conversion for the Christian rests on truth.
-The longer we stay out of fellowship the further we get from truth.
+The longer we stay out of fellowship, the further we get from the truth.